IBM/containerization-for-sap-s4hana/README.md

   which the reference SAP system is installed.
 To avoid having to enter the SSH key passphrase or the login credentials on each SSH connection start it is recommendable to

   - either run all actions described below under an `ssh-agent` session (see https://www.ssh.com/ssh/agent)
-  - or use a passphrase-less ssh key for connecting to the respective systems (see https://www.redhat.com/sysadmin/passwordless-ssh).
+  - or use a passphrase-less SSH key for connecting to the respective systems (see https://www.redhat.com/sysadmin/passwordless-ssh).

 - Since some of the described actions are performed on the helper node of your cluster you need an account on this host.

 - Most of the actions described below can be performed on the build machine.
 To enable cluster login and connections to the local cluster registry from your build machine some entries need to be added to the `/etc/hosts` file of the build machine.
 Use the tool

   ```shell
   tools/ocp-etc-hosts
   ```